Safety & Guardrails

 1. PIIGuard first — redact sensitive data before it reaches the LLM

-2. ContentFilter — block injection attacks
+2. ContentFilter — block injection attempts early

-3. HallucinationGuard — check output grounding
+3. HallucinationGuard — check output grounding before returning

 4. TokenBudgetGuard — prevent runaway costs